mui/mui-x/docs/src/pages/components/data-grid/selection/selection.md

 - Save the `selectionModel` **before the page is changed** and restore it later
 - Append the newly loaded rows to the existing rows

-The following demo shows how to implement the second solution:
+The following demo shows how to implement the first solution:

 {{"demo": "pages/components/data-grid/selection/ControlledSelectionServerPaginationGrid.js", "bg": "inline"}}